jndiogo/sibila/README.md

 - Besides structured extraction, Sibila is also a general purpose model access library, to generate plain text or free JSON results, with the same API for local and remote models.
 - Model management: download models, manage configuration, quickly switch between models.

-No matter how well you craft a prompt begging a model for the output you need, it can always respond something else.
+No matter how well you craft a prompt begging a model for the format you need, it can always respond something else.
 Extracting structured data can be a big step into getting predictable behavior from your models.

 See [What can you do with Sibila?](https://jndiogo.github.io/sibila/what/)

 To extract structured data from a local model: